Nilo (footballer)

-Nilo Murtinho Braga, best known as Nilo (April 3, 1903 - February 7, 1975) was a Brazilian association footballer who played in the forward striker role.
+Nilo Murtinho Braga, known simply as Nilo (3 April 1903 - 7 February 1975) was a Brazilian association footballer who played in the forward striker role.

-Although used to be regarded as a carioca, he was actually born another Brazilian state, Pará - and raised since childhood in Rio de Janeiro, like a famous niece of him, the actress Rosamaria Murtinho, who even became a Botafogo supporter due to his uncle importance in this club.
+Although used to be regarded as a carioca, he was actually born another Brazilian state, Pará – and raised since childhood in Rio de Janeiro, like a famous niece of him, the actress Rosamaria Murtinho, who even became a Botafogo supporter due to his uncle importance in this club.